November 12, 2024

 Authorities claim that Mashinsky and Celsius repeatedly misled investors about how the company generated interest for customers, including false claims about customer numbers and deposit insurance.
 Prosecutors stated that Mashinsky operated Celsius as a risky investment fund, deceiving customers with false and misleading pretenses.

 Jonathan Ohring, a lawyer representing Mashinsky, stated that the Celsius founder vehemently denies the allegations.
-The representation for Roni Cohen-Pavon is currently unknown, and he was not arrested as he is abroad.
+The legal representation for Roni Cohen-Pavon is currently unknown, and he was not arrested as he is abroad.

 Celsius’s rapid growth coincided with the surging value of cryptocurrencies, attracting investors who believed they were investing in assets destined for significant price increases.
 Mashinsky and his colleagues went to great lengths to convince Celsius customers of the company’s potential, offering extraordinarily high annual yields and positioning Celsius as a modern-day bank.
 However, authorities allege that Celsius engaged in deceptive practices and unregistered token offerings.